Peng-Protocol/Dexhune-P/Documentation/OMFAgentSpecs.md

-### MFPAgent - Liquidity/ListingLogic Contracts Documentation
+### OMFAgent - Liquidity/ListingLogic Contracts Documentation

-The System comprises `MFPAgent`, `MFPListingLogic`, `CCLiquidityLogic`.
-Together they form the factory suite of an AMM Orderbook Hybrid on the EVM.
+The system comprises `OMFAgent`, `OMFListingLogic`, and `CCLiquidityLogic`.
+Together, they form the factory suite of an AMM Orderbook Hybrid on the EVM, with listings restricted to a fixed `baseToken` as `tokenB` and oracle parameters for price feeds.

 ## CCLiquidityLogic Contract

-The liquidity logic inherits `CCLiquidityTemplate` and is used by the `MFPAgent` to deploy new liquidity contracts tied to listing contracts for a unique `tokenA` and `tokenB` pair.
+The liquidity logic inherits `CCLiquidityTemplate` and is used by the `OMFAgent` to deploy new liquidity contracts tied to listing contracts for a unique `tokenA` and `baseToken` pair.

 ### Mappings and Arrays